Estate Appraisals Temecula Valley

 It’s been my experience (over 25 years), that estate appraisals are commonly ordered between 2 -10 months after the date of death.
 In most cases, the date of death differs from the date the appraisal is requested and the date of the site visit.
 I am familiar with the procedures and requirements necessary to perform a Retrospective Appraisal, with an effective date and Market Value estimate matching the date of death versus the date of the actual site visit.
 I also recognize that a second “current” valuation may be required for potential sale or settlement among heirs.

 Charitable Donation appraisals for the Estate are also part of my work portfolio.
 Including the forms that the IRS requires (such as 8283) be completed and the inclusion of the specific language needed by the IRS in order provide a credible report that will be accepted by the IRS if a review is completed.

 Sometimes people do not fully appreciate the need to have a detailed real estate home or land appraisal prepared in support of the documents filed with revenue authorities or court, if probate is involved.
-But if there is not an appropriate valuation completed, it can lead to many issues that can upset the closing of an estate and /or dissolution of the Trust.
+But if there is not an appropriate valuation completed, it can lead to many issues that can upset the closing of an estate and /or dissolution of the Trust, or IRS taxation.
 Opinions of value used in those documents filed with the revenue authorities should be supported by a detailed report indicating how the appraiser arrived at his/her conclusions.
 Such a report needs to demonstrate to the authorities the data and values used are sound and substantiated.

 Having a professional home or residential land appraisal gives the executor/trustee data to work with in meeting IRS and state agency requirements as well as the needs of the Estate.
 It assures to everyone involved (including the beneficiaries) that there is commentary and support required by federal agencies and that I can assist with any questions that may arise.